Search

 On behalf of the Executive Management Committee of HarbourVest Partners, LLC and the Board of Directors of HarbourVest Partners (U.K.) Limited3.

-(2) As a signatory to the PRI, HarbourVest has an annual obligation to complete the PRI Reporting Framework.
+(2) As a signatory to the PRI, HarbourVest has a regular obligation to complete the PRI Reporting Framework.
 HarbourVest’s most recent PRI Transparency Report can be found on the PRI website.

 (3) The Board of Directors of HarbourVest Partners (U.K.) Limited approved the HarbourVest Modern Slavery Act Statement only.